Politically Correct Biblical Language

-From late last year, we have the story from China of rewriting the Bible to conform with CCP teachings about supremacy of law over all, including religion and morality.
+First - from late last year, we have the story from China of rewriting the Bible to conform with CCP teachings about supremacy of law over all, including religion and morality.

 You know the story of the woman accused of adultery, the crowd wanting to (legally) stone her, and Jesus saving her from death.
 John 7:53-8:11 - “Let any one of you who is without sin be the first to throw a stone at her” and then when no one offered to cast the first stone, “Then neither do I condemn you….
 Go now and leave your life of sin.”

 In the new revised CCP edition of the Bible, the passage now states “When the crowd disappeared, Jesus stoned the sinner to death saying, "I too am a sinner.
 But if the law could only be executed by men without blemish, the law would be dead."
 Jesus as implementing the law to the fullest extent.
 Talk about a mandate of heaven.